code4lib/code-of-conduct/norms.md

   If you've been away from your email for a while, you may want to see if there are any responses that  already got the job done.

 2. **Be kind.**  Remember that not everyone has the same level of technical *or* librarian expertise.
+Also, English isn't everyone's first language.
 If someone asks what you consider a naive or foolish question, responding with sarcasm or irony is not a good look.
 Remember, **you** don't have to respond at all.

 3. If your response is tangential to the main point of the thread, consider replying with a different Subject line.
 The old Usenet convention of **[New Subject] (was: [old subject])** can be your friend.
 As an example: "Why python is better than Ruby On Rails for ArchivesSpace (was: Help with an ArchivesSpace problem)"